hldohaga/upfnabp/litlead.md

 The sensitivity of the data to changes in the annual cohorts was assessed.

 Then the data was analysed for correlation by regression.
-AIC statistics were used to assess 'goodness of fit'.
+Aikake index statistics(AIC) were used to assess 'goodness of fit'.
+(R squared does not work for logistic regression)

-In all analysis P.values and confidence intervals were calculated and a value of p \< 0.05 was taken as the threshold of statistical significance.
+In all analysis P.values and confidence intervals were calculated and a value of p = 0.05 was taken as the threshold of statistical significance.

-Multivariable regression models were constructed to manage variables which might have confounding effects on the outcome of the analysis.
-Sample stratification was also used to reduce potential confounding.
 Tables of results were produced to best demonstrate the data.
-For the main results a set of multivariable logistic regression models was developed.
+For the main results univariable regression and a set of multivariable logistic regression models was developed.
-Each exposure variable was modelled separately, the final model included both of the exposure variables.
+Each exposure variable was modelled separately, the final model included both of the exposure variables.Multivariable regression models were constructed to manage explanatory variables which might have confounding effects on the outcome of the analysis.